CrankySupertoon/model-tools/README.md

-# Phasefile Tool
+# Model Tools

-# ❓ What is Phasefile Tool
+# ❓ What is Model Tools
-Phasefile Tool is a simple script to help automate the compilation and decompilation of Panda3D MultiFiles
+Model Tools is a simple script to help automate the compilation and decompilation of Panda3D's Model Files.

-This app is really useful for people to make "Toontown Content Packs" without the full SDK.
+This app is really useful for people to view models without the full SDK.

-This app comes bundled with multify.exe and the correct DLLs as well as a noob proof batch script for little to no confusion.
+This app comes bundled with bam2egg.exe, egg2bam.exe and the correct DLLs as well as a noob proof batch script for little to no confusion.

 # 🖍 Usage